-- Select User Menu > Policy Management, select Security controls.
-The Security Controls grid shows a list existing security controls, if there are any. - Select the name of an existing security control to edit, or select Add security control to create one. - 3.
-In the panel that opens, specify this information: - Name - Language: Select Java , .NET Framework, or .NET Core. - Type: Select either one of these methods: - · Input validators accept user input and take corrective action if unsafe data is received. - Sanitizers clean the data that is passed in, making it safe for consumption by any interpreter.
+1. Select User Menu > Policy Management, select Security controls.

+The Security Controls grid shows a list existing security controls, if there are any.

+- Select the name of an existing security control to edit, or select Add security control to create one. - 3.
+In the panel that opens, specify this information: - Name - Language: Select Java , .NET Framework, or .NET Core. - Type: Select either one of these methods: - Input validators accept user input and take corrective action if unsafe data is received. - Sanitizers clean the data that is passed in, making it safe for consumption by any interpreter.
 Many sanitizers prevent one type of attack, but not another. - API: When specifying the API, consider these conventions: - Java must include method name and parameters.
-Use fully qualified types, intended to target only java.lang.String parameters (not boolean, int, long, short double, float, and so forth). - .NET Framework or .NET Core must include return type (or void), method name and parameters.
-Use fully qualified types, intended to target only System.
-String parameters. - Mark the parameters that are going to be validated or sanitized with an asterisk (). - Applicable vulnerability rules: You can choose All, or select one or more individual vulnerabilities. - 4.
-Select Save to create a new security control.
-If you are editing an existing security control, you also have the option to delete the security control from this panel with the Delete icon.
+Use fully qualified types, intended to target only java.lang.String parameters (not boolean, int, long, short double, float, and so forth). - .NET Framework and .NET Core : - Include a return type (or void), method name and parameters.
+Use fully qualified types, intended to target only System.String parameters. - Verify that no white space exists between the parameters. - Mark the parameters that are going to be validated or sanitized with an asterisk (). - Applicable vulnerability rules: You can choose All, or select one or more individual vulnerabilities.

-5. At the bottom of the table, you will see Suggestions for potential security controls that Contrast detects, along with their class and method.
+- 4. Select Save to create a new security control.
+If you are editing an existing security control, you also have the option to delete the security control from this panel with the Delete icon. - 5.
+At the bottom of the table, you will see Suggestions for potential security controls that Contrast detects, along with their class and method.
 (You can hide the section by clicking on the caret in the header row.)